 The Digital Humanities Implementation Grants program awards substantial grants to support the implementation of experimental projects that have successfully completed a start-up phase and demonstrated their value to the humanities.
 Such projects might enhance our understanding of central problems in the humanities, raise new questions in the humanities, or develop new digital applications and approaches for use in the humanities.
 The program can support innovative digital humanities projects that address multiple audiences, including scholars, teachers, librarians, and the public.
 Applications from recipients of NEH’s Digital Humanities Start-Up Grants are welcome.

 Unlike NEH’s Digital Humanities Start-Up Grants program, which emphasizes basic research, prototyping, experimentation, and potential impact, the Digital Humanities Implementation Grants program seeks to identify projects that have successfully completed their start-up phase and are well positioned to have a major impact.

 Proposals are welcome for digital initiatives in any area of the humanities.
 Digital Humanities Implementation Grants may involve

-- implementation of computationally-based methods or techniques for humanities research;
+- the implementation of computationally-based methods or techniques for humanities research;

-In its first competition the Digital Humanities Implementation Grants program received 63 applications.
-The program made seven awards, for a funding ratio of 11 percent.
+In its first four competitions the Digital Humanities Implementation Grants program received an average of 68 applications per year.
+The program made an average of seven awards per year, for a funding ratio of 10 percent.

 Contact the NEH Office of Digital Humanities (ODH) via e mail at firstname.lastname@example.org.
 Applicants wishing to speak to a staff member by telephone should provide in an e-mail message a telephone number and a preferred time to call.
 Hearing-impaired applicants can contact NEH via TDD at 1-866-372-2930.